Appendix B. Creating IAM Policies in AWS

 - Log in to the AWS Management Console using credentials of an AWS account in which you want to create the IAM policy.

-- In the AWS services section, navigate to All Services > Security, Identity, & Compliance and click IAM.
+- Navigate to Services > Security, Identity, & Compliance and click IAM.

 - In the IAM console, navigate to Access Management > Policies.